ksauravt/Data_Modeling_With_-Cassandra/ReadMe.md

 ## How to Use

-Run this file Project_1B_ Project_Template.ipynb in jupyter.
+Run the Project_1B_ Project_Template.ipynb file in jupyter.
+Kernel- Restart Kernel and Run All